 How Long Must the Bending Brace be Worn?

-It’s critical to wear the Bending Brace eight to ten hours each night, seven nights a week, until the patient’s skeleton reaches maturity.
-A doctor can determine from x-rays when an adolescent is approaching skeletal maturity.
+It’s critical to wear the Bending Brace eight to ten hours each night, seven nights a week, until the patient reaches skeletal maturity.
+Follow up x-rays can determine the point at which bracing is no longer needed.